 \section{Results}

-In the following we will show how a simpler understanding of the molecular gas properties of SFGs at all redshifts $z$\,$<$\,3 emerges when variations of, e.g. SFE or gas fraction, about the typical value of main-sequence galaxies are considered.
-To be able to establish such normalized trends requires a reliable prescription for the evolution of slope and normalization of the star-forming main sequence with redshift.
-In Appendix \ref{appsect:sSFR} we parametrize the evolution of sSFR for main-sequence galaxies as a smoothly varying function of redshift and stellar mass (see eq. \ref{eq:sSFRevoeq}) which we fit to a compilation of sSFR-data from the literature.
-We find that on average a sSFR vs. \mstar\ relation \ssfr\,$\propto$\,$M_{\star}^{\nu}$ with exponent $\nu$\,$\simeq$\,-0.2 reproduces the systematic shift between the sSFR-evolution of galaxies in different mass bins out to $z$\,$\sim$\,3.
-The extrapolation of the sSFR-evolution to higher redshift (as briefly proposed for the discussion of gas fraction evolution in Sect. \ref{sect:fgas_evo}) is speculative, since constraints on the shape of the main sequence at $z$\,$>$\,3 are much sparser.\\ We begin this section with our new description of SFE-variations between normal and starbursting galaxies (Sect. \ref{sect:SFE}) and then discuss gas fractions variations and evolution plus empirical recipes for the CO-to-H$_2$ conversion factor (Sects. \ref{sect:fgas} and \ref{sect:XCO}, resp.).
+In the following we will show how a simpler understanding of the molecular gas properties of SFGs at all redshifts $z$\,$<$\,3 emerges when variations of, e.g. SFE or gas fraction, about the typical value of MS galaxies are considered.
+To be able to establish such normalized trends requires a reliable prescription for the evolution of slope and normalization of the star-forming MS with redshift.
+In Appendix \ref{appsect:sSFR} we parametrize the evolution of sSFR for MS galaxies as a smoothly varying function of redshift and stellar mass (see Equation \ref{eq:sSFRevoeq}) which we fit to a compilation of sSFR-data from the literature.
+We find that on average a sSFR versus \mstar\ relation \ssfr\,$\propto$\,$M_{\star}^{\nu}$ with exponent $\nu$\,$\simeq$\,-0.2 reproduces the systematic shift between the sSFR evolution of galaxies in different mass bins out to $z$\,$\sim$\,3.
+The extrapolation of the sSFR evolution to higher redshift (as briefly proposed for the discussion of gas fraction evolution in Section \ref{sect:fgas_evo}) is speculative, since constraints on the shape of the MS at $z$\,$>$\,3 are much sparser.\\ We begin this section with our new description of SFE-variations between normal and starbursting galaxies (Section \ref{sect:SFE}) and then discuss gas fractions variations and evolution plus empirical recipes for the CO-to-H$_2$ conversion factor (Sections \ref{sect:fgas} and \ref{sect:XCO}, resp.).

-\subsection{Simple recipes for star formation efficiency in massive star-forming galaxies}
+\subsection{Simple Recipes for Star Formation Efficiency in Massive Star-forming Galaxies}

-\subsubsection{Star formation efficiency in normal and star-bursting galaxies: observations}
+\subsubsection{Star Formation Efficiency in Normal and Starbursting Galaxies: Observations}